azmatsiddique/hadoop/README.md

  hive>

  ------------------------------------------------------------------
-we create a file tweets.sql which is on the Desktop Now run the tweets.sql file using the hive command
+7.we create a file tweets.sql which is on the Desktop 8.Now run the tweets.sql file using the hive command
 $ cd Desktop
 $ hive --f tweets.sql
-we look into all the created tables in the hive shell and default database.
+9.we look into all the created tables in the hive shell and default database.

-permission to show data in Excel sheet for analysis

-hive > grant SELECT ON TABLE tweetcompare to user hue;
+10.permission to show data in Excel sheet for analysis hive > grant SELECT ON TABLE tweetcompare to user hue;
 hive > grant SELECT ON TABLE tweetcompare to user root;

-permission to show Analyis Result on Hadoop HDFS
+11.permission to show Analyis Result on Hadoop HDFS
 $hadoop fs -chmod 777 /tmp
 $hadoop fs -chmod 777 /tmp/hive/
 or